City in Ruins /

 © Herbert List, New City Hall, around 1945, gelatine development paper, Münchner Stadtmuseum

-The Münchner Stadtmuseum's photography collection as a guest in the Rathausgalerie
+The Münchner Stadtmuseum's photography collection as a guest in at the Rathausgalerie

 2025 marks the 80th anniversary of the end of the war.
-To mark the occasion, the Münchner Stadtmuseum's photography collection is showing a selection of rubble photographs from its holdings from the immediate post-war period.
-The centerpiece is a cycle of images of ruins that photographer Herbert List (1903 - 1975), who returned to Munich in 1945, captured on his wanderings through the destroyed city.
-Prominent buildings such as the former Brown House, the Glyptothek, the Academy, the Hofgarten, the Frauenkirche, the Marstall and the Wittelsbacher Palais are also pictured, as are destroyed sculptures and works of art in public space.
+To honor the occasion, the Münchner Stadtmuseum's photography collection is showing a selection of photographs from its holdings from the immediate post-war period.
+The centerpiece is a cycle of images of ruins that photographer Herbert List (1903 - 1975), who returned to Munich in 1945, captured on this his wanderings through the destroyed city.
+Prominent buildings such as the former Braunes Haus, the Glyptothek, the Academie, the Hofgarten, the Frauenkirche, the Marstall and the Wittelsbacher Palais are also pictured, as are destroyed sculptures and works of art in public spaces.
 In comparison with photographs by amateurs and professional, commissioned postcards and photo reports, List's particular approach becomes clear: having returned from exile in Greece, he was less interested in an objective documentation of the heavily destroyed city than in timeless artistic compositions that refer to his earlier dramatic stagings of ancient ruins.

 The Münchner Stadtmuseum is closed until 2031 for extensive general refurbishment and is showing its interim program at external venues.